-NEOs are also provided with other benefits that are also available to all eligible employees of Redwood on a substantially similar basis.
-These benefits, which are further described below on pages 76 - 77 within this CD&A, include standard health and welfare benefits and the ability to participate in Redwood's tax-qualified 401(k) plan and Employee Stock Purchase Plan.
-In addition, NEOs may participate in Redwood's Executive Deferred Compensation Plan.
+Executive officers are also provided with other benefits that are also available to all eligible employees of Redwood on a substantially similar basis.
+These benefits, which are further described below on pages 72-74 within this CD&A, include standard health and welfare benefits and the ability to participate in Redwood's tax-qualified 401(k) plan and Employee Stock Purchase Plan.
+In addition, executive officers may participate in Redwood's Executive Deferred Compensation Plan and are eligible for a concierge medical benefit.

-An illustration of the elements of the CEO's target compensation at the outset of 2023, including base salary, annual bonus target, and long-term equity-based compensation is set forth under the heading "Elements of CEO's Target Compensation Structure - Outset of 2023" in the Executive Summary of CD&A on page 39 of this Proxy Statement.
+An illustration of the elements of the CEO's target compensation at the outset of 2024, including base salary, annual bonus target, and long-term equity-based compensation is set forth under the heading "Elements of CEO's Target Compensation Structure - Outset of 2024" in the Executive Summary of CD&A on page 35 of this Proxy Statement.

-Process for Compensation Determinations for 2023
+Process for Compensation Determinations for 2024

-Each year the Committee makes determinations regarding the compensation of Redwood's NEOs.
+Each year the Committee makes determinations regarding the compensation of Redwood's executive officers.
 The process is dynamic and the Committee has the authority to re-examine and adjust the compensation program or process to take into account changing circumstances throughout the year.
-For 2023 the Committee directly engaged and used the services of a nationally recognized compensation consultant, Semler Brossy Consulting Group LLC (Semler Brossy), to assist it in determining the elements of compensation and providing comparative analyses.
+For 2024 the Committee directly engaged and used the services of a nationally recognized compensation consultant, Semler Brossy Consulting Group LLC (Semler Brossy), to assist it in determining the elements of compensation and providing comparative analyses.

 Semler Brossy reports directly to the Committee and acts as the Committee's consultant regarding director and executive officer compensation-related matters.
 Semler Brossy is not retained by Redwood or its management in any other capacity and the Committee has the sole authority to establish and terminate the relationship with Semler Brossy.
-In addition, the Committee conducted an assessment of the independence of Semler Brossy and concluded that no conflict of interest currently exists or existed in 2023 that would result in Semler Brossy not being able to provide independent advice to the Committee.
+In addition, the Committee conducted an assessment of the independence of Semler Brossy and concluded that no conflict of interest currently exists or existed in 2024 that would result in Semler Brossy not being able to provide independent advice to the Committee.

 On an annual basis, the Committee reviews the compensation program for Redwood's executive officers with its independent compensation consultant and assesses the competitiveness of compensation levels and targets to determine whether it is aligned with Redwood's compensation philosophy and is externally competitive.
 In addition, the Committee's independent compensation consultant assists the Committee in determining the form and structure of the elements of Redwood's executive compensation program and also provides the Committee with data regarding compensation practices among the compensation peer group.
 The independent compensation consultant's analysis covers all elements of direct compensation, including base salary, annual incentives, and long-term incentives.
-Benefit and perquisite offerings at Redwood are also reviewed, as is equity ownership in Redwood by each NEO.
-Analysis provided by its independent compensation consultant assists the Committee in understanding the extent to which different elements of each NEO's compensation are above or below market levels and in understanding the year-to-year changes in awarded, accumulated, and potential NEO compensation.
+Benefit and perquisite offerings at Redwood are also reviewed, as is equity ownership in Redwood by each executive officer.
+Analysis provided by its independent compensation consultant assists the Committee in understanding the extent to which different elements of each executive officer's compensation are above or below market levels and in understanding the year-to-year changes in awarded, accumulated, and potential compensation.

-As part of its year-end process for making compensation determinations for NEOs, in December 2023, the Committee also considered the following: the executive officers' collective self-assessment of their individual contributions and performance over the year; Mr. Abate's recommendations with respect to the compensation of the other NEOs; and Semler Brossy's directional recommendations regarding the elements and amount of compensation for the CEO, and its opinion on the recommendations developed by the CEO for the other NEOs.
+As part of its year-end process for making compensation determinations for executive officers, in December 2024, the Committee also considered the following: the executive officers' collective self-assessment of their individual contributions and performance over the year; Mr. Abate's recommendations with respect to the compensation of the other executive officers; and Semler Brossy's directional recommendations regarding the elements and amount of compensation for the CEO, and its opinion on the recommendations developed by the CEO for the other executive officers.
 These recommendations and opinions were based on peer comparisons, other supplemental comparative data, and Redwood's compensation philosophy.
-In addition, as part of its process for determining to make long-term equity-based awards to Ms. Carillo and Mr. Matera in the first quarter of 2023, the Committee considered competitive and retention factors, as well as input from Redwood's CEO and the